Southeastern sunflowers bloom after a burn

-Salt Lake is influenced by relict salt water – water that has remained under layers of sand and shell for thousands of years, since the land was under the sea.
+Salt Lake is influenced by relict salt water – water that has remained under layers of sand and shell for thousands of years – since the land was under the sea.
 Over time this salt water mixed with fresh water in the upper aquifer.

 Scientist William McLane surveyed lakes along the St. Johns River in the late 1940s and early 1950s.
 He found salinities in Salt Lake as high as 10,700 parts per million, about one-third the salinity of the Atlantic Ocean at the mouth of the St. Johns River.
 McLane also found breeding populations of five marine crustaceans, two marine worms, and nine saltwater fish.

 The salinity of the soil also influences the marsh vegetation surrounding the lake.
 In some places, the soil is so salty that it can be tolerated only by one plant species called glasswort.
 Glasswort is the host plant of the tiny Eastern pygmy-blue butterfly, the smallest butterfly in the eastern U.S. and one of the many butterfly species found at Salt Lake.